rust-lang/rust/src/doc/rustc-dev-guide/src/compiler-debugging.md

 ### Logging etiquette

-Because calls to `debug!` are removed by default, in most cases, don't worry about adding "unnecessary" calls to `debug!` and leaving them in in code you commit - they won't slow down the performance of what we ship, and if they helped you pinning down a bug, they will probably help someone else with a different one.
+Because calls to `debug!` are removed by default, in most cases, don't worry about adding "unnecessary" calls to `debug!` and leaving them in code you commit - they won't slow down the performance of what we ship, and if they helped you pinning down a bug, they will probably help someone else with a different one.

 However, there are still a few concerns that you might care about: